ebuntel/WebsiteScraper/README.md

 # WebsiteScraper
-I'm making a website scrapper to gather information from https://serenesforest.net/wiki/.
+This is a website scraper I've programmed to gather information from this website: https://serenesforest.net/wiki/.
-I'm specifically gathering character information into separate classes.
+Specifically, I'm gathering character and card information into character specific files.
-This data is intended to be used later in a mobile app.
+This data is intended to be used in a mobile app.
+This app will allow you to view the information gathered with this scraper.

+TODO:
+* Gather intext images from the website.